obriencj/koji-smoky-dingo/docs/commands/repoquery.rst

 This can be an issue if the koji application is installed using a different python version than dnf.

+Warning: attempting to do a ``pip install dnf --user`` will leave an intentionally broken ``dnf.py`` module in site-packages, which will need to be removed to restore functionality.

 Query Format
 ------------